muradyf/dynamic-array-library/README.md

-# dynamic-array-library
+# Dynamic Array Library
-A data structures implemented as a library using C++ that features a commonly found structure, i.e., dynamic arrays.
+A data structures library implemented in C++ that features a commonly found structure, i.e., dynamic arrays.
+The library has been designed so that the data structures are independent of any C++ standard or third-party library.